Recording with USB turntables or USB cassette decks

 - Audacity Preferences are not under the menu, as many manuals state, except in the legacy 1.0.0 version of Audacity which is only appropriate for Mac OS 9 and Windows 95.
 Preferences are under the menu, or under the menu on OS X.

-- You do not need to select Meter Toolbar enabled (note: NOT the Mixer Toolbar that some guides state).
+- You do not need to select Recording Meter enabled (note: NOT the Mixer Toolbar that some guides state).
 Instructions on this are below. each time you launch Audacity, as some manuals urge you to.
 Monitoring the input is optional and allows you to hear the device through the computer speakers just like an ordinary turntable, or cassette deck, whenever it's playing, without having to record.
 If you want to select , you need to have the

 Set up Audacity to record from the USB audio device

 Connect the USB cable of the device to the computer.
 Connect to an empty USB port on the computer, not to a USB hub (a device that allows multiple USB devices to be connected to one of your computer's USB ports).
-Then launch Audacity.
-If Audacity was already running when you connected the cable, restart Audacity or choose.

 - On Windows Vista/Windows 7/Windows 8: